SamP20/podmesh/README.md

 # podmesh
 Mesh networking system for podman

+## Developing

+A devcontainer is provided to keep your environment isolated from the host when developing and running Podmesh.

+Also included is a `containerfile.dev` image which allows you to run multiple instances of Podmesh for testing meshing behaviour for example.
+The dev image can automatically use your current files by creating the following volume `-v ./:/src/:rw`.
+This image should also be run with the `--privileged` flag to allow the container to create wireguard interfaces.
+There is a limitation when using the `containerfile.dev` inside the devcontainer as any interfaces created will be visible in both containers.

 ## Testing

-There are two possible ways to run the tests: inside the devcontainer, or using the `Containerfile.test` image.
+There are two possible ways to run the tests: inside the devcontainer, or using either of the `Containerfile.*` images.

 ### Using the devcontainer